 Legal Limitations of Warrant Sales in the U.S.

-There are some limitations on the purchase, execution or sale of warrants in the U.S. The details of these go beyond the limits of this article, but, for example, a U.S. investor could conceivably find herself in a position where, after legally purchasing a Canadian warrant in the U.S., she cannot execute it because the underlying stock is not U.S. registered.
+There are some limitations on the purchase, execution, or sale of warrants in the U.S. For example, a U.S. investor could conceivably find herself in a position where, after legally purchasing a Canadian warrant in the U.S., she cannot execute it because the underlying stock is not U.S. registered.
 In most cases, warrants offered through reputable U.S. brokerages are not subject to these limitations.
-However, each brokerage has its own warrant policies, including its financial requirements for investors.
+Each brokerage has its own warrant policies, including its financial requirements for investors.
 Consult your brokerage and ask for a copy of their policies on warrants and options before proceeding.

 Comparison Between Warrants and Options